Kenny Howes: History

-2003 – 2010

-Before relocating to Southern California in 2003, Howes began recording his CD Lady Friend in Hoschton, GA, releasing it in 2004.
-The title track was written by David Crosby and originally recorded by The Byrds in 1967; the CD's cover art featured a Honda Super Cub motorcycle.
+Before relocating to Southern California in 2003, Howes began recording his CD Lady Friend in Hoschton, Georgia, releasing it in 2004.
+The title track was written by David Crosby and originally recorded by the Byrds in 1967; the CD's cover art featured a Honda Super Cub motorcycle.

-While in California, Howes performed as a member of San Diego garage-pop band The Shambles and occasionally with Pat DiNizio of The Smithereens, while continuing to play solo and band shows of his own material.

-Howes also collaborated on a side project, Hautewerk, who recorded and released the disc Stop Start Again, and, in April 2009, licensed three songs to the Rockband video game.
+While in California, Howes performed as a member of San Diego garage-pop band the Shambles and occasionally with Pat DiNizio of the Smithereens, while continuing to play solo and band shows of his own material.
+Howes also collaborated on a side project, Hautewerk, who recorded and released the disc Stop Start Again, and, in April 2009, licensed three songs to the Rock Band video game.

 Howes was also a member of The PopDudes, a lighthearted cover band of rotating members who perform annually at the International Pop Overthrow festival in Los Angeles.
-The group recorded a version of ABBA's first single, "Waterloo," which was included on the 2006 compilation CD International Pop Overthrow (Volume 9).
+The group recorded a version of ABBA's first single, "Waterloo", which was included on the 2006 compilation CD International Pop Overthrow (Volume 9).

-2010 – 2020

-Howes released a compilation of his early recordings, Holding Up The Sound, in October 2010, and toured to US East Coast for five weeks in support.
+Howes released a compilation of his early recordings, Holding Up the Sound, in October 2010, and toured to US East Coast for five weeks in support.

 He was also a master teacher at Huntington Beach High School's Academy for the Performing Arts, assisting and coaching the Academy's students for their Commercial Recording Arts Department's biannual performances, a role he had begun in 2004 and continues on occasion.

 From November 2011 to June 2012, Howes played 12-string bass in Pat DiNizio's "Confessions of a Rock Star" band, performing with the Smithereens frontman six nights a week at The Riviera Hotel & Casino in Las Vegas.
 Upon the closing of the Las Vegas show, Howes relocated to Atlanta, Georgia, where he performs regularly with his Atlanta-based band, Kenny Howes & The Wow.

-Power Pop Prime, Vol. 1- The Not Lame Years, a book chronicling underground Power Pop artists from 1995–97, was published by Not Lame Media in 2012 and featured a chapter interviewing Howes, as well as listing his disc Kenny Howes' Second Album in the book's listing of The Top 100 Indie Power Pop Releases of the 1990s.
+Power Pop Prime, Vol. 1- The Not Lame Years, a book chronicling underground power pop artists from 1995 to 1997, was published by Not Lame Media in 2012 and featured a chapter interviewing Howes, as well as listing his disc Kenny Howes' Second Album in the book's listing of The Top 100 Indie Power Pop Releases of the 1990s.

-In late 2011, Howes completed work on a new studio album, Tornadoes Here & Past (released November 2012), which the online blog PowerPopAholic referred to as a "triumphant comeback," and Georgia music magazine Stomp And Stammer called "more ambitious than Howes' previous records...his best of them all."
-Pat DiNizio and The Church's Marty Willson-Piper appear as special guests.
+In late 2011, Howes completed work on, Tornadoes Here & Past, which was released November 2012.
+Georgia music magazine Stomp and Stammer wrote "more ambitious than Howes' previous records...his best of them all."
+Pat DiNizio and the Church's Marty Willson-Piper appear as special guests.